 1 Surveillance specimens are submitted by recruited New Brunswick Sentinel Practitioner Influenza Network (NB SPIN) practitioners, which are comprised of sites in Emergency Rooms, in Family Practice, in First Nations communities, in Nursing Home, in Universities and in Community Health Centers.
 Diagnostic specimens are submitted by physicians in the community/hospital setting.
-Influenza laboratory data is comprised of results from surveillance and diagnostic specimens.
-All laboratory specimens are tested using a real-time PCR assay, which is a rapid detection method designed for detection of all known variants of influenza A and B. All laboratory-confirmed cases are reported for the week when laboratory confirmation was received.
+Influenza laboratory data is comprised of results from surveillance and diagnostic

-- Influenza activity remained at inter-seasonal levels in week 8. - No influenza cases were reported during week 8. - Since the beginning of the season, 1 influenza case has been reported, an influenza B virus2.
+- Influenza activity remained at inter-seasonal levels in weeks 12 to 16. - No influenza cases were reported during weeks 12 to 16. - Since the beginning of the season, 1 influenza case has been reported, an influenza B virus2.

-Graph 1: Number and percent of positive influenza specimens3 in New Brunswick by week, up to February 27, 2021 (data source: G. Dumont Lab results)
+Graph 1: Number and percent of positive influenza specimens3 in New Brunswick by week, up to April 24, 2021 (data source: G. Dumont Lab results)